 The Abercrombys of Birkenbog and Forglen

 Abercromby, James (fl.
 1578-1600), of Birkenbog (Banffs).
 Eldest son of Alexander Abercromby (d.
-1593) and his wife Margaret, dau of William Leslie of Balquhain.
+1593) and his wife Margaret, daughter of William Leslie of Balquhain.
 He married and had issue including:

 (1) Alexander Abercromby (1578-c.1645) (q.v.).

-(5) Elizabeth Abercromby, m.
-Thomas Nicholson of Petmathen in Oyne and Cluny
+(5) Elizabeth Abercromby, married Thomas Nicholson of Petmathen in Oyne and Cluny.

 His date of death is unknown, but occurred between 1641 and 1648.

 Abercromby, Sir Alexander (1608-1684), 1st baronet of Birkenbog.
-Born about 1605, the eldest son of Alexander Abercromby (d. c.1645) of Birkenbog and his wife Elizabeth, dau of David Betune of Melgund.
+Born about 1605, the eldest son of Alexander Abercromby (d. c.1645) of Birkenbog and his wife Elizabeth, daughter of David Betune of Melgund.
 He obtained (with others) a monopoly on trading between Scotland and Africa, 1636 and was MP in the Scottish Parliament for Banffshire 1640-41, 1643, 1646-47, 1648 and 1661-63.
-During the Civil War he took an active part against the King, being considered a ‘main covenanter’ and in 1645 he was present at the battle of Auldearn among the forces of Major Urry.
-He was created 1st baronet of Birkenbog, 20 February 1635/6.
-He married 1st, Jean, dau of Sir Thomas Urquhart of Cromarty; 2nd, Jean, dau of – Sutherland of Kinminity; and 3rd, 22 August 1668, Elizabeth, dau of Sir James Baird of Auchmedden, and had issue:
+He was created 1st baronet of Birkenbog, 20 February 1635/6, but during the Civil War he took an active part against the King, being considered a ‘main covenanter’ and in 1645 he was present at the battle of Auldearn among the forces of Major Urry.
+He married 1st, Jean, daughter of Sir Thomas Urquhart of Cromarty; 2nd, Jean, daughter of [forename unknown] Sutherland of Kinminity; and 3rd, 22 August 1668, Elizabeth, daughter of Sir James Baird of Auchmedden, and had issue:

-(1.2) Christian Abercromby, m.
-James Fraser of Tyrie
+(1.2) Christian Abercromby, married James Fraser of Tyrie;

-(1.3) Marie Abercromby, m.
-1662 Sir George Gordon of Edinglassie and had issue
+(1.3) Marie Abercromby, married 1662 Sir George Gordon of Edinglassie and had issue;

-(3.3) Patrick Abercromby, m. a dau of Col. Sempill and had issue
+(3.3) Patrick Abercromby, married a daughter of Col. Sempill and had issue;

 He inherited his father’s estate at Birkenbog (Banffs) in the 1640s.